venugopal999/PPS-Course/README.md

-# PPS Course (Problem Solving and Programming in C)
+# PPS Course (Programming for Problem Solving through C)

 This repository contains lecture notes, lab programs, and assignments for the PPS course offered in the B.Tech .